Abalayants/Abalayants/README.md

 <h2>Process</h2>

 For the visual plan: <a href="https://github.com/Abalayants/PersonalProjects/blob/main/blackjack%20diagram.png">please see diagram</a>.
 The main goal was to be able to have multiple players, for whom multiple hands had to be a possibility.
-Hence Hand and Player class are written separate, which will also allow for a dealer as well.
+Hence, Hand and Player class are written separate, which will also allow for a dealer as well.

 Note that a Game class was added later to organize the gameplay into appropriate parts.
 The Game class not only runs the game per the rules, but also uses function __call__ method for all the steps necessary to play a round.
 It also gives a way to show visual representation of the game "table," payouts of bets, and resetting of the table.